 The professional hypercardioid microphone SYNCO D2 is one of the best type of microphone for podcasting.
 It carries a solid brass construction that is highly resistant to interference.
 Its self-noise is very low, staying at 12dB (A-weighted), 24dB (CCIR 268-3).
 The frequency response ranging from 20Hz to 20KHz, allowing the mic to output all the frequencies that we can hear at once and produce accurate natural sound from the source.

 The videos below tell you about the SYNCO D2.
-See what makes it a microphone for podcasting in Video 1.
+See what makes it a shotgun mic for podcast in Video 1.

 And what opinions some professionals hold towards its performance in Video 2.

 Dynamic or condenser mic for podcastingThe choice between dynamic and condenser microphones mostly is up to personal preference, but you’re expected to keep a few things in mind.
 First, condensers are always more sensitive than dynamic mics, which means you’ll get a crisper, more detailed sound using a condenser microphone for podcasting.
 This, however, is also a key factor for condensers to pick up more background noises you don’t necessarily want and may also aggravate breathing and other sounds you never expect at your recording.
 Besides, condenser mics also require an external power source.

 Here are some other SYNCO types of microphones for podcasting.

 SYNCO Mic-D30 is cardioid condenser microphone that delivers incredible audio.
 Key features include:

 - Revolutionary acoustic design for outstanding audio in any recording situation

 - Low-cut filter and doubled sound track protection